 Andy Williams, Legal Director

-Andy has a diverse practise, advising on all aspects of employment law and also a variety of pension matters.
+Andy has a diverse practice, advising on all aspects of employment law and also a variety of pension matters.

 SummaryAndy advises on all aspects of employment law, with particular expertise in advising companies on large scale workforce issues such as changing the terms of their pension arrangements for staff, reorganisations, changes to terms and conditions and TUPE transfers/outsourcing arrangements.
 He also has substantial experience of Tribunal work and negotiating severance packages with (and for) senior executives, as well as dealing with other contentious issues such as breach of confidentiality, team moves and post-termination restrictions.